Sabbatical leave

 Official Constraints

-A staff member should usually have at least 4 years of service already before applying.
+An academic staff member with a research and teaching contract should usually have completed at least 4 years of service to be eligible for a sabbatical, and academic staff with teaching contracts should have at least 8 years of service.
 Sabbatical leave cannot happen in the final year of employment by the University.

 A period of absence should be "in multiples of one semester" and should not normally exceed two semesters.
-Service earns leave at the rate of one semester for each four years of service within an eligible grade.
+Service earns leave at the rate of one semester for each four years of service within an eligible grade for staff with research and teaching contracts, and one semester for each eight years of service for staff with teaching contracts.
 Unpaid leave does not count towards sabbatical entitlement.
 Sabbatical leave itself counts towards the entitlement for subsequent sabbaticals; for fellowships see below.
 The first year of service as a Chancellor's Fellow does not count towards sabbatical entitlement either.
-This also applies to comparable fellowships where teaching and admin duties are lower than for newly appointed lecturers.
-Where someone has accumulated two semesters of sabbatical entitlement, they will be allowed to take leave for a 12 month period beginning at the start of Semester 1 or Semester 2.
+This also applies to comparable fellowships where teaching and admin duties are lower than for newly appointed academic staff.
+Where someone has accumulated two semesters of sabbatical entitlement, they will be allowed to take leave for a 12-month period, usually beginning at the start of Semester 1.

 The restrictions on taking on other employment are the same as if the person were still on normal duties; i.e. engagements such as consultancy are allowed, but a full salaried position is forbidden.